marc2332/portfolio/blog/1_internet_computer.md

 The author of this post does not own any ICP.

-You can also read this post in Dev.to
+You can also read this post in [dev.to](https://dev.to/mkenzo_8/is-internet-computer-icp-really-decentralized-1boe)